 As terbinafine inhibits the hepatic CYP2D6 enzyme, drug interactions can occur.
 The list of potentially interacting drugs includes, but is not limited to, cimetidine, fluconazole, cyclosporine, rifampin, caffeine, paroxetine, codeine, metoprolol, simvastatin, nifedipine, digoxin, phenytoin, and many others.

 Terbinafine, although a pregnancy safety category B medication, is not recommended for use during pregnancy.
 Similarly, as terbinafine is known to be excreted in breast milk, its use should be limited to after breastfeeding; this is due to the usually indolent nature of nail dermatophyte infections, lack of embryotoxicity data with terbinafine, and the litigious culture of the United States.
-Topical terbinafine, although not FDA approved, has been recommended for the treatment of dermatophyte infections during pregnancy, and it is available over the counter in the United States of America.
+Although not FDA-approved, topical terbinafine has been recommended for the treatment of dermatophyte infections during pregnancy, and it is available over the counter in the United States of America.

 Taste disturbances, nausea, vomiting, abdominal cramping, and headache may occur in patients taking terbinafine.
-Continuation of the medication despite these untoward effects is often dependent on the severity of symptoms and the patient's discomfort threshold.
+Despite these untoward effects, the continuation of the medication is often dependent on the severity of symptoms and the patient's discomfort threshold.
 Discontinuation may be appropriate to resolve most symptoms.
-Although multiple symptoms may present in patients taking therapeutic or supratherapeutic doses of terbinafine, the most concerning and the consistent severe adverse effect is on the liver.
+Although multiple symptoms may present in patients taking therapeutic or supratherapeutic doses of terbinafine, the most concerning and consistent severe adverse effects occur in the liver.